 - reducing contact with other staff; and

 Employers should also consider the need for personal protective equipment, such as face masks.
 If a risk assessment concludes that this is necessary, then the equipment should be provided free of charge.

 Employers will need to revisit and expand on their existing health and safety policies to cover their approach in controlling the risks presented by Covid-19.
 They should also have a clear process for handling employee complaints and concerns about health and safety.

 They should also check that return-to-work plans and policies do not disadvantage protected groups.
 For example, any change to working hours should not disadvantage those with childcare obligations and arrangements for moving around the building should not disadvantage those with a disability.

 In addition, those who are classified as vulnerable to Covid-19 may also qualify as disabled for Equality Act 2010 purposes.
 Accordingly, employers will need to consider making reasonable adjustments to allow them to return safely to work.

 No measures can guarantee that a workplace is completely safe from Covid-19 and it is natural for employees to be wary about returning.
 In planning a return to the workplace, the most important step for employers to take is to engage in open and constructive dialogue with employees about any concerns they may have and the steps that the employer is taking in response.
 It is also vital to document all decisions and risk assessments clearly so that the employer has evidence to present to an employment tribunal in the event of a dispute.

-If you are an employer and would like to discuss your obligations and considerations for your employees regarding the safe return to the workplace, you have any other questions arising from this article, or for specific legal advice on particular circumstances, please contact our Partner Beth Hale or Associate Naomi Latham, who specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you are an employer and would like to discuss your obligations and considerations for your employees regarding the safe return to the workplace, you have any other questions arising from this article, or for specific legal advice on particular circumstances, please contact our Partner Beth Hale, who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.